SimonPfaendler/Weather-App-with-Autocomplete/README.md

 ## 🌐 Live Website

-The app is deployed and available at: [Your Netlify URL]
+The app is deployed and available at: https://wheaterapp123.netlify.app/

-(Replace "Your Netlify URL" with your actual Netlify deployment URL, e.g., `https://your-app-name.netlify.app`)

 ## How to Run Locally